-Outcome variables will be the Likert scale survey filled out by the caregivers and patient when applicable.
+Outcome variables will be the modified Family Satisfaction with the ICU survey (FS-ICU 24R) surveyfilled out by the family members/guardians.

 5.5 Study Procedures

 Following enrollment into the study, the section of the communication board pertaining to familial communication will be unveiled.
 An initial survey will be administered at that time regarding efficacy of communication prior to introduction of board.
 Then, once weekly a follow up survey will be administered that is identical to the first survey.
 This will be repeated weekly for length of ICU stay until discharge, transfer, death, or withdrawal from study.